-Already towards the end of the war, Dayan sought to reach an arrangement with Egypt based on the outline he had articulated for an interim arrangement in 1970.
-The arrangement and preceding negotiations were a complex exercise in translating the military achievement in the battlefield into political gains, a particularly complex effort because, in Israel’s case, the involvement and interests of the superpowers dictated the outcome no less than the reality on the war fronts.
-To what extent would Israel be able to insist on its own interests given the increasing pressure and to what extent would it be able to realize the dividends of the fact that the war had ended with Israel having the upper hand?
-These and other questions preoccupied Dayan even before the cannons stopped firing.

-With this agreement, Dayan was coming full circle to what had started in 1967 when he had opposed conquering the Suez Canal, had continued at his initiative in 1971, and was now ending with a post-war agreement.
-In his book, Dayan wrote, “I returned to my old plan – the interim agreement.
+Already towards war’s end, Dayan sought an arrangement with Egypt based on his outline for an interim arrangement in 1970.
+The arrangement and negotiations were complex, aiming to translate military achievement into political gains, complicated even more for Israel by the superpowers’ interests, no less important than battlefield reality.
+To what extent could Israel insist on its interests given the increasing pressure and realize the dividends of winning the war, in effect?
+These and other questions preoccupied Dayan even before the war ended.
+Dayan, who had initially opposed conquering the Suez Canal in 1967, and had sought an interim agreement in 1971, was now ending with a post-war agreement, coming full circle.
+Dayan wrote, “I returned to my old plan – the interim agreement.
 Ever since the Six-Day War, I’d tried to realize it but failed.”
-Evidence of Dayan returning to a more moderate position is the fundamental disagreement with Elazar and Bar-Lev who felt that, in an arrangement, the IDF should withdraw to the artillery line (some 10 kilometers from the canal).
-Dayan, however, thought that in the arrangement being formulated, the IDF should retreat 30 kilometers, similar to what the interim arrangement he proposed back in 1970 had suggested.
-In contrast, Meir was at first opposed to any withdrawal.
-She wanted to return to the status quo before the war and complained to Kissinger that “How is it fair, that having started the war, they’re now being rewarded?
+Dayan advocated a 30-kilometer Israeli retreat, as he had in 1970, in opposition to Elazar and Bar-Lev, who supported a retreat of 10 kilometers from the canal, and Meir, who initially opposed any withdrawal.
+She complained to Kissinger that “How is it fair, that having started the war, they’re now being rewarded?
 They start a war but we have to withdraw from their territory?!”
-In the end, Dayan’s opinion prevailed.
+Ultimately, Dayan prevailed.

-Like Sadat, Dayan was thinking more comprehensively and for the long term.
-And like Sadat, it mattered to Dayan that the United States play a central role in the negotiations and edge out the Soviet Union from the Middle East sphere of influence.
-In exchange for Israel making concessions at the canal, which was – he believed – in Israel’s best interest in any case, Dayan was trying to ensure that the United States would help Israel financially and militarily in the post-war period
+Like Sadat, Dayan was thinking more comprehensively and for the long term, and wanted the United States to play a central role in the negotiations and edge out the Soviet Union from the Middle East.
+In exchange for Israeli concessions at the canal, which he believed in Israel’s best interest, Dayan was trying secure U.S. financial and military post-war support.

-Meanwhile, Syria refused to sign a ceasefire agreement with Israel and the fighting in the north continued until May 1974.
-Talks with Egypt began on October 28, some direct – between officers of both sides at the 101st kilometer of the Suez-Cairo road – and some with U.S. mediation.
-On November 12, the Six-Point Agreement was signed.
-It regularized supplies to the Third Army and the POW exchange, which took place four days later.
-But with regard to the separation of forces, a gulf divided the two sides.
+Syria still refused any ceasefire agreement and the fighting in the north continued until May 1974.
+Talks with Egypt, both direct between Israeli and Egyptian offices and indirect with U.S. mediation, began on October 28.
+The Six-Point Agreement on November 12 covered supplies to the Third Army and the POW exchange, made four days later.
+But a wide divide remained about the separation of forces.